consensus-shipyard/ipc/docs/running.md

 ```

 It is important to use the `--release` option, otherwise it will take too long to load the Wasm actor modules and
-Tendermint will issue a timeout (by default we have 3 seconds to execute requests).
+CometBFT will issue a timeout (by default we have 3 seconds to execute requests).

 With the default `--log-level info` we can see that the application is listening: